 Years later, Founding Father Gouverneur Morris said the verdict in Crown v.
 Zenger was “the germ of American freedom, the morning star of that liberty which subsequently revolutionized America!”

 Morris’ grandfather, Lewis Morris, was a judge in New York who co-owned the newspaper printed by Zenger, the New-York Weekly Journal.
-Several attorneys ran the newspaper, which the young German immigrant Zenger printed at his business.
+Several attorneys ran the Weekly Journal, which the young German immigrant Zenger printed at his business.

-The New-York Weekly Journal criticized the colony’s powerful governor, William Cosby, who was supported by the other newspaper in New York, the Gazette.
+The Weekly Journal criticized the colony’s powerful governor, William Cosby, who was supported by the other newspaper in New York, the Gazette.
 Governor Cosby had removed Judge Morris from office after Morris issued a dissent from the bench in a case that favored Cosby.
-The New-York Weekly Journal’s criticism of Cosby was unrelenting, accusing the governor of violating the "liberties and properties" of the people.
+The Weekly Journal’s criticism of Cosby was unrelenting, accusing the governor of violating the “liberties and properties” of the people.

-An irate Governor Cosby tried various tactics to shut down the New-York Weekly Journal, but he met with resistance.
+An irate Governor Cosby tried various tactics to shut down the Weekly Journal, but he was met with resistance.
 Two grand juries failed to indict Zenger on charges of seditious libel, which in colonial times meant criticizing the colonial government “without lawful excuse or justification.”
-He also tried to have copies of the New-York Weekly Journal burned in public, but also met resistance from local officials.
+He also tried to have copies of the Weekly Journal burned in public, but also met resistance from local officials.

-Cosby then decided to use an unpopular legal tactic, called an information, to have Zenger brought before New York’s Supreme Court.
+Cosby then decided to use a legal tactic, called an information, to have Zenger brought before New York’s Supreme Court.
 Although Cosby controlled the court, a jury would have to approve of the information before Zenger could face libel charges, but only after a jury approved of the move.

 During the jury proceedings, the two attorneys who published the Weekly Journal were disbarred by the court when they tried to represent Zenger, and he was assigned a pro-Cosby public attorney, John Chambers.
-But Chambers complicated matters when we was able to get a fair jury in place to hear the case.
+But Chambers complicated matters when he was able to get a fair jury in place to hear the case.

 Things took a turn for the worse for Cosby on August 4, when Zenger’s former attorneys arranged for the famed colonial lawyer Andrew Hamilton from Philadelphia to represent Zenger in court for free along with Chambers.